andrewzakhartchouk/bugtracker/README.md

 To make the initial development more manageable and avoid burnout, I moved certain features into later development (hoping I don't decide to put it off forever).

 - [ ] Project boards: wouldn't be a kanban board without one.
-- [ ] Calendar: to visualise task deadlines and priorities
+- [ ] Calendar: to visualise task deadlines and priorities.
+- [ ] Notifications: when working in teams it makes updates, new tasks, etc. easier to follow.